Random | Best Random Tools

 Upon returning to the US in 1812 after the whole Burr Conspiracy debacle, Burr pulled a real scumbag move and started using his mother’s maiden name, Edwards, to dodge his many creditors.
 He also used an alias to get on the ship that got him back home from the UK: Mr. Adolphus Arnot.
 Fortunately for Burr, the War of 1812 was raging, so he was soon able to stop living a lie and instead just fade into relative obscurity.

-• He Accidentally Invented The Filibuster on Random Surprisingly Depressing Facts About Miserable Life of Aaron Burr
+• He Got Divorced And Died On The Same Day on Random Surprisingly Depressing Facts About Miserable Life of Aaron Burr

-• His Company Distributed Cholera-Contaminated Water To A Third of New York City on Random Surprisingly Depressing Facts About Miserable Life of Aaron Burr
+• His Only Daughter Was Lost At Sea on Random Surprisingly Depressing Facts About Miserable Life of Aaron Burr

 New Random Displays Display All By Ranking